Cyrillya/Cyrillya/README.md

   - [**Dialogue Panel Rework**](https://github.com/Cyrillya/DialogueTweak), re-designs the dialogue panel for NPCs.
   - [**Autofish**](https://github.com/Cyrillya/Autofish), AFK fishing mod.
   - [**Quality of Life**](https://github.com/487666123/ImproveGame), a huge quality of life mod that includes a bunch of useful functions.
+  - And many other small mods can be found [here](https://steamcommunity.com/id/cyrilliy/myworkshopfiles/?appid=1281930).
+Only some of them have repositories on GitHub.
 - **Libraries**
   - [**Net Simplified**](https://github.com/Cyrillya/NetSimplified-tModLoader), a simple network library for easily handling mod packets for tModLoader